GSA/ficam-playbooks/_playbooks/pivi_for_issuers.md

 ## 3.2 Acquiring PIV-I Services

-When contracting either through interagency agreements or commercially sourced services for PIV-I services, federal agencies may have several choices concerning the extent of the service.
+When contracting either through interagency agreements or commercially sourced PIV-I services, federal agencies may have several choices concerning the extent of the service.
 As a federally-contracted service storing PII of persons under the authority of the federal agency, all contracts and procurement language must include the requirements to:

 * Have an existing FISMA ATO or provisions to obtain and maintain an ATO; and
 * Submit to continuous monitoring, inclusive of requirements for penetration testing and vulnerability scanning by the Federal Government